lynyrds/ansible_couchbase_modules/README.md

 Place these modules in some folder present in the `ANSIBLE_LIBRARY` path variable, or alongside playbook under `./library`

 ### Notes
-* The list of all nodes is needed to reliably detect the cluster's orchestrator.
+* The list of all nodes is needed to reliably detect the cluster's orchestrator
-* Tasks to init, rebalance and bucket create should be set to run once (`run_once: True`)
+* Tasks to init, rebalance, bucket create, auto failover setting, audit setting, user create/delete, ldap setting should be set to run once (`run_once: True`)
-* Check mode is supported, but not for enabling LDAP as there is no way to verify if it is enabled or not, same goes for setting autofailover and audit
+* Check mode is not supported for enabling LDAP, setting autofailover and audit
 * RBAC user create is checked for everything but password.
 That means, create_user: True is going to be executed every time.
 * For more details on RBAC please refer to the official Couchbase documentation: https://developer.couchbase.com/documentation/server/5.0/security/security-authorization.html
 * Rebalance won't be issued if a bucket is found.
 Use `force: True` to rebalance anyway.
 * For more details on LDAP/PAM authentication please refer to the official Couchbase documentation: https://developer.couchbase.com/documentation/server/5.0/security/security-authentication.html
-*
 * Tested on RHEL6 with Ansible 2.3 and Couchbase Enterprise 5.0 beta build

 ### Example playbook